 - Engineering Success.
 A positive alternative to generic mindset messaging

 - Studying successfully: motivation + strategy + habit

-My feeling is that all seven of these deadly difficulties are entirely predictable so it ought to be possible to get ahead of them, planning strategies to address them in advance rather than waiting to react.
+My feeling is that all seven of these common challenges are entirely predictable so it ought to be possible to get ahead of them, planning strategies to address them in advance rather than waiting to react.
 Teachers need time and the right working culture where they can openly express the difficulties they have in order to engage in finding solutions.
 If school cultures continue to reinforce a focus on teacher performance over student learning – top-down drop-in feedback and all that jazz – and continue to motivate teachers to talk up their practice and mask their difficulties, then we won’t be doing anyone any favours, least of all the students.
 Let’s solve the problems together.